Concordium/concordium.github.io/source/mainnet/net/references/multi-sig.rst

 Multi-sig
 =========

-Concordium supports natively multi-sig accounts.
-Each account address on Concordium is controlled by one or several credential(s) (real-world identities e.g. a private person with a passport or a company with a registration) and each credential has one or several public-private key pair(s).
+Concordium natively supports multi-sig accounts.
+Each account address on Concordium is controlled by one or several credentials (real-world identities e.g. a private person with a passport or a company with a registration) and each credential has one or several public-private key pairs.

 .. note::